-For several years, the partners produced a single Petite Sirah crafted and bottled by hand with fruit from a small vineyard in the Oak Knoll District AVA, the goal simply to make enough wine for personal enjoyment.
-In 2008 an unexpected and tragic turn of events presented them the opportunity to take their craft in a resolute direction.
-In February of 2011, they released the sought after premier vintage of Aratas Wine.
+For several years, the partners produced a single Petite Sirah crafted and bottled by hand with fruit from a small vineyard in the District of Oak Knoll AVA.
+A meticulous wine; produced simply for personal enjoyment.
+In 2008 however, an unexpected and tragic turn of events presented them the opportunity to take their craft in a new direction and Aratas Wine became a brand for all.
+Three years later the sought after premier vintage of Aratas Wine emerged from the cellar.

-The popularity of the brand has grown and with that comes new wines from the cellar including single vineyard Chardonnay and Rose’ as well as a the “Veneration” a red blend designed to express a softer style of Petite.
+The popularity of the brand has grown and with that comes new wine from the cellar including a single vineyard Chardonnay and Rose’ as well as the “Veneration” a red blend designed to express a softer style of Petite.
 The team is very selective and devoted to producing exceptional vineyard designate wines uniting sustainable practices with state of the art vinification processes.
-About the name… Aratas, by definition means a “harvest of gold” and was chosen to honor the Chohany’s Hungarian heritage.
+About that name… Aratas, by definition means a “harvest of gold” and was chosen to honor the Chohany’s Hungarian heritage.

 Founder and Brand Director, Stephanie Douglas is the creative partner and passionate force behind Aratas Wine.
 From a bay area family with early ties to California’s wine export and distribution business, her roots are firmly planted in the Napa Valley.
-Married to co-founder and east coast restaurateur John Chohany, she spreads her time between the coasts of California and Virginia where she serves on the board of the Chesapeake Bay Wine Classic Foundation.
-Today she is a renaissance leader in California as Napa Valley’s only producer solely dedicated to the American Heritage Varietal, Petite Sirah.
+Married to co-founder and east coast restaurateur John Chohany, she spreads her time between the coasts of California and Virginia.
+Today she is a renaissance leader in California as Napa Valley’s only producer solely dedicated to the American Heritage Varietal Petite Sirah and continues to shine a light on Petite’s epic journey which laid a cornerstone in America’s wine culture as we know it today.
+She serves on the board of the Petite Sirah Advocacy organization (PS I Love You.org) as well as the Chesapeake Bay Wine Classic Foundation (CBWC.org).

 Contact Stephanie if you would like to access Aratas Wine.